CAP-RMR-UT/nasa-weather-contrail/opsplan/application.rst

 #.
 Members who wish to participate shall contact their unit coordinator.

 #.
-Unit coordinators shall submit participants to the wing or region ICP as
+Unit coordinators shall submit participants to the wing or region
-   appropriate.
+   coordinator as appropriate.